-• Effective January 8, 2021, the Canyon Creek locations at the Square One shopping centre in Mississauga, Ontario and in Scarborough, Ontario.

-- Effective February 9, 2021, the three restaurants located at the corner of Yonge and Gerrard in downtown Toronto, including a Scaddabush, Reds Midtown Tavern and a Duke's Refresher.
-The Scaddabush and Reds locations were part of the Royalty Pool, but the Duke's Refresher was not. - Effective March 31, 2021, the Canyon Creek location in Vaughan, Ontario.
+- Effective January 8, 2021, SIR permanently closed the Canyon Creek locations at the Square One shopping centre in Mississauga, Ontario and in Scarborough, Ontario. - Effective February 9, 2021, SIR permanently closed three restaurants located at the corner of Yonge and Gerrard in downtown Toronto, including a Scaddabush, Reds Midtown Tavern and a Duke's Refresher.
+The Scaddabush and Reds locations were part of the Royalty Pool, but the Duke's Refresher was not. - Effective March 31, 2021, SIR permanently closed the Canyon Creek location in Vaughan, Ontario.